Do blue light glasses work?

 Do you really need blue light filter glasses?

 It might help to approach blue light glasses from a trial-and-error point of view.

 Some people swear by them, while others don't see much of a benefit.

-Online retailers like EyeBuyDirect and Zenni Optical sell prescription and nonprescription blue light filter glasses for significantly less than most eyeglass stores, so the risk to your wallet will be minimal if they don't work out.
+Online retailers like Eyebuydirect and Zenni Optical sell prescription and non-prescription blue-violet light filtering glasses for significantly less than most eyeglass stores, so the risk to your wallet will be minimal if they don't work out.

 Practicing good screen hygiene

 The 20-20-20 rule is easy to remember and practice: For every 20 minutes you're using a digital screen, look at an object at least 20 feet away for 20 seconds.

-Lifestyle adjustments like regular practice of the 20-20-20 rule, taking extended screen breaks and using your phone's dark mode can supplement any benefits you experience with blue light blocking glasses.
+Lifestyle adjustments like regular practice of the 20-20-20 rule, taking extended screen breaks and using your phone's dark mode can supplement any benefits you experience with blue light filtering glasses.